mikeizbicki/vector-functorlazy/README.md

 <img src="https://raw.github.com/mikeizbicki/vector-functorlazy/master/img/fig5.png" />
 </p>

+### Cache misses galore

+In the functor-lazy vector, we must access four completely different regions of memory every time we do a read.
+In particular, there are two different vectors that we must access.
+There is no way for both of these vectors to fit in the cache at the same time, so we are basically guaranteed to get a cache miss everytime we access a vector element.
+I'm sure there must be a way to avoid this...

 ## Final notes

 The [examples directory](https://github.com/mikeizbicki/vector-functorlazy/tree/master/src/examples) contains all the code I used for run time and correctness testing.

-If you have any questions/comments/suggestions, please let me know!
+If you have any questions/comments/bug reports, please let me know!